crn565/DSUAL/README.md

 It is easy to understand that this file is identical for the two converters used with oZm v1 (with or without harmonics) as both contain the same applications, but it is different from the files used in the converters to process the data coming from oZm v2 (with or without harmonics) as the number of applications is increased in this case.

-If we visualise the content of the *dataset.yaml* file, in the list in *yaml* format, we can see how the rest of the metadata that may be of interest to the researcher are specified, such as the date, the geographic location or simply a contact method, metadata that we will obviously also associate to the dataset.As we can deduce from the previous list we have 6 meters (all oZm v1), being number one the main one from the conceptual point of view (i.e. the general one or *Main*), and the rest, individualised meters connected to 5 different appliances.
+If we visualise the content of the *dataset.yaml* file, in the list in *yaml* format, we can see how the rest of the metadata that may be of interest to the researcher are specified, such as the date, the geographic location or simply a contact method, metadata that we will obviously also associate to the dataset.

 ![](./images/image4.png)

 It is easy to deduce that this file is identical to that of the converter with harmonic support, given that they start from the same measurements, being also very similar to the one used with the oZm v2 measurements (except for the section referring to the publication date).

 Finally, we also have in *yaml* format, the measurement file *meter_devices.yaml*.
-In this file there are marked differences both in the measurements obtained with oZm v1 or oZm v2 and in the harmonics support, because although they share the number of fundamental measurements supported by the different oZm's (such as active, apparent and reactive power, frequency, voltage, current and power factor) in the data sets with harmonics support we will also add 150 measurements corresponding to the harmonics up to order 50 of the voltage, current and power.It is easy to deduce that this file is identical to that of the converter with harmonic support, given that they start from the same measurements, being also very similar to the one used with the oZm v2 measurements (except for the section referring to the publication date).
+In this file there are marked differences both in the measurements obtained with oZm v1 or oZm v2 and in the harmonics support, because although they share the number of fundamental measurements supported by the different oZm's (such as active, apparent and reactive power, frequency, voltage, current and power factor) in the data sets with harmonics support we will also add 150 measurements corresponding to the harmonics up to order 50 of the voltage, current and power.

 In this case, as the measurements taken with oZm v1 and oZm v2 are identical, this associated file, given that it is associated with the type of meter, will be identical in both versions, only differing in the harmonics support, as the latter contains a greater number of measurements.
 Therefore, it is important to highlight at this point how the measurement file must be closely related to the data file converter, which is why, in this Thesis, given that we are seeking to evaluate the possible improvement of harmonics processing in NILMTK, we will have for the data provided by oZm v1 and oZm v2 different converters with all the necessary support (conversion function, configuration files, etc.).